FIIs desert Street on IIP nos, global scare

 Industrial production growth slowed to a 16-month low of 4.4% in September compared with Bloomberg estimates of 6.4%.
 But some believe that it may be a temporary phenomenon.

-ing the year-on-year August and September softness as a sign that demand is slowing," Goldman Sachs economist Tushar Poddar wrote in a note.
+`We would caution against interpreting the year-on-year August and September softness as a sign that demand is slowing," Goldman Sachs economist Tushar Poddar wrote in a note.

 Some of the international investors hurt by low returns in the West and growth uncertainty are favouring emerging markets such as Brazil and China.
 This could also help India attract more funds.